-The Graduate Program pages were revised by Professors Jack Bernhardt and Dan Cornford in June 2003.
 These pages attempt to provide current and prospective history graduate students with detailed descriptions of almost all policies, procedures, and practices.
 Students should be aware, however, that these change over time, and they may not be reflected immediately on the history graduate web site.
 This is especially true with respect to application and other filing deadlines.
 For the most current information on deadlines, consult Graduate Admissions and Program Evaluations.
-If in doubt on any issue, please contact the History Department office (408-924-5500) or the history graduate advisor, for we are not liable for the currency of the information on this website.
+If in doubt on any issue, please contact the History Department office (408-924-5500) or the history graduate advisor, as we are not liable for the temporal accuracy of the information on this website.

-The History Department at San José State University offers a standard M.A. program with specializations, or primary fields of study, in United States history and Modern European history.
-Courses are also available in East Asian, Latin American, Military, Women’s, and World history.
+The History Department at San José State University offers a standard M.A. program with specializations, or primary fields of study, in United States history Modern European history, and World history.
 Many of the faculty hold advanced degrees from the nation's most prestigious universities and have distinguished publication records.

 The History Department also offers an M.A. program with a concentration in history education, which is reserved for public and private middle and secondary school teachers, who already are teaching or have entered (or plan to enter) the social science teacher education program at SJSU.
-This program is specially designed for teachers who have, or will soon have, credentials with their curricular needs and time constraints in mind.
+This program is specially designed for teachers who have, or will soon have, credentials.
 Since this is strictly a terminal degree, anyone intending to pursue a higher degree should enroll in the standard M.A. program.

-San José State M.A.s have entered Ph.D. programs at Stanford, UCLA, UC Berkeley, UC Davis, UC Santa Barbara, UC Santa Cruz, the University of Wisconsin, the University of Chicago, Ohio State, Penn State, and the New School for Social Research.
+San José State M.A.s have entered Ph.D. programs at Stanford, UCLA, UC Berkeley, UC Davis, UC Santa Barbara, UC Santa Cruz, the University of Wisconsin, the University of Chicago, Ohio State, Penn State, Washington University in St. Louis, Louisiana State University, and the New School for Social Research.
 Besides teaching careers, graduates have also obtained positions in a variety of government agencies and in the private sector.

 San José State University operates on the semester system.
-New students may enter only in the fall semester.
-The application deadline for the program is the previous March 15, and the deadline for receipt of supporting documents is March 25.
-As a rule students will hear about their application by April 30.
-To check whether application deadlines have changed in future years, please consult the Prospective Students page maintained by Graduate Admissions and Program Evaluations.
+New students may enter in the fall or spring semester.
+The application deadline for the program, to start in the fall, is the previous April 1, and the deadline for receipt of supporting documents is April 20.
+The deadline for admission in the spring is Nov.
+1, with supporting documents on Nov.
+20. As a rule, students will hear about their application by April 30 or Dec.
+1. To check whether application deadlines have changed in future years, please consult the Prospective Students page maintained by Graduate Admissions and Program Evaluations.